isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2024.md

 <p></p>
 <p>That’s not all – enjoy a <strong>free lunch</strong> on us right after you
 register<strong> (while stocks last)</strong>.
-Indulge in delicious hotdog buns and refreshing Thai Milk Tea as you partake in all the fun games!</p>
+Indulge in delicious hotdog buns and refreshing Thai milk tea as you partake in all the fun games!</p>
 </div>
 </details>
 </div>